IriscShih/coding-star/_posts/2014-09-16-Next-Step-part2.md

 - The actions might change the state of the object, or they might invoke actions of other objects.
 - The basic premise is that an object "knows" how to do things by itself.

 In OO design, we define physical objects in terms of classes and objects; attributes and behaviors.
 There are generally a large number of objects in an OO program.
 Many of these objects, however, are essentially the same.
-Consider the following.
+Consider the following. <br>
 ![]({{ site.url }}/images/oo.png)